chrisjihee/LTN-STS/README.md

 - `cd LTN-STS`
 - `python3 main.py`

-### Results
+## Results

 Please check the results with following.

-- [classification](https://github.com/chrisjihee/LTN-STS/blob/master/expr.ipynb): Best F1 0.8313(dev) with KoELECTRA-base
+- [Classification](https://github.com/chrisjihee/LTN-STS/blob/master/expr.ipynb): **0.8320(dev) F1** with KoELECTRA-base
-- regression: To be recorded
+- Regression: to be reported

 ## Structure of repository

 - `main.py`: this module contains the implementation of LTN-STS.
-- `data.py`: this module contains the implementation of converting original KLUE-STS dataset to each task specific dataset.
+- `data.py`: this module contains converting original KLUE-STS dataset to each task-specific dataset.
 - `data/`: this folder contains the data for our experiments.
-- `examples/`: this folder contains some problems approached using LTN.
-- `tutorials/`: this folder contains some important tutorials to getting started with coding in LTN.

 ## Acknowledgements